Ekultek/Dagon/README.md

-# Dagon
+# Dagon - Advanced Hash Manipulation
-#### Named after the prince of Hell, Dagon *(day-gone)* is a advanced hash cracking and manipulation system, capable of bruteforcing multiple hash types, creating bruteforce dictionaries, automatic hashing algorithm verification, random salt generation from unicode to ascii, and much more.
+#### Named after the prince of Hell, Dagon *(day-gone)* is an advanced hash cracking and manipulation system, capable of bruteforcing multiple hash types, creating bruteforce dictionaries, automatic hashing algorithm verification, random salt generation from Unicode to ASCII, and much more.

 # Screenshots